 * Click here for rating key

-El Gaucho Restaurant Review: You'll want your martini shaken, not stirred, at this deluxe steakhouse attached to the historic Benson hotel.
-Everything from the tuxedoed waiters to the lamb shish kebabs on a silver saber to the oversize steaks verges on excess.
-But if excess is what you seek, El Gaucho delivers.
-Tender, marbled steaks are the star of the show, ranging from the eight-ounce filet mignon to the 34-ounce porterhouse for two.
-And if beef isn't your bag, try the well prepared fish, whether it be the lobster with truffle gravy or more modest sea bass, salmon or tuna.
-You could make a meal out of the sides alone, such as the crab bisque made with Johnny Walker, the truffle mac ‘n’ cheese, a fully loaded baked potato the size of a football, or best of all, lobster mashed potatoes.
-Make sure to order a dish that requires dramatic tableside execution, such as the complicated Caesar salad or the flaming bananas Foster.
+El Gaucho Restaurant Review: A dinner at El Gaucho, an independent Northwest steakhouse chain, is always something special.
+Tender, marbled meat is, of course, the main attraction, ranging from the eight-ounce filet mignon to the 34-ounce porterhouse for two.
+Everything verges on excess, from the über-attentive tuxedoed waiters to the lamb shish kebabs on a silver saber, to the oversize steaks and the butter- and cream-laced sauces on absolutely everything.
+If beef isn't your thing, try the well-prepared fish, whether it’s the lobster with truffle gravy or more modest sea bass, salmon or tuna.
+You could also make a meal out of the sides: crab bisque splashed with Johnny Walker, a fully loaded baked potato the size of a football, or best of all, lobster mashed potatoes.
+Make sure to order a dish requiring a dramatic tableside execution by the staff, such as the complicated Caesar salad or the flaming bananas Foster.
 Following dinner, if you wish, retreat to the cigar room for a selection from the exclusive cigar menu.
-There’s a lengthy wine list, but we recommend sticking with that martini.
+There’s a lengthy wine list, but we recommend sticking with a martini.
+Order it shaken, not stirred.
 Bargain hunters may want to check out the more reasonable happy hour offerings.